metalmandalore/cloud-goat_walkthrough/README.md

 ## iam_privesc_by_rollback
-This scenario starts with limited user credentials and escalates to admin privileges by rolling back an iam policy version.
+This scenario starts with limited user credentials and escalates to admin privileges by rolling back an iam policy version.   **Scenario Goal: Acquire full admin privileges**
 1. Create scenario
 `./cloudgoat.py create iam_privesc_by_rollback --profile goat`
 2. Document all Outputs information